We’re Erica Ando and Michelle A M Miller

 About Us

 Earlier in her career, she owned a design business whose clients included the MoMA Design Store, Takashimaya and design galleries and boutiques across the U.S., Asia and South America.
-Her writing has appeared in more than 25 international publications, including artpress (Paris), Aesthetica (London) and BOMB (New York).
-She has worked with more than 1,000 students and clients across nine countries.
+Her writing has appeared in more than 20 international publications, including artpress (Paris), Aesthetica (London) and BOMB (New York).
+She has worked with more than 1,000 people across nine countries, primarily business owners, consultants, creative professionals, and women with years of work behind them.
 She co-founded INTERVAL PAPER and co-created The Good Enough Guide.

-Michelle A M Miller (she/her) is an artist, writer and End-of-Life Doula whose work explores memory, mortality and meaning through reflective practice.
-Drawing on decades of journaling, meditation and thoughtful inquiry, she creates spaces for people to engage life’s hardest questions with honesty and care.
+Michelle A M Miller (she/her) is a coach, interdisciplinary artist, writer and End-of-Life Doula whose work explores memory, mortality, and meaning through somatic practice, mindfulness, and reflective inquiry.
+Drawing on decades of meditation and journaling, she helps thoughtful people engage life's hardest questions with greater presence, honesty, and care.